anubhavsrivastava/theanubhav.com/_posts/2017-12-17-understanding-newTarget.md

 ## `new.target` as per specification

 `newTarget` is meta-property and is not a function.
 Its value is the function, if its called with `new` keyword else it is `undefined`.
-In official specification, it is referred as 'Runtime Sementics' and returns [GetNewTarget()](http://www.ecma-international.org/ecma-262/6.0/#sec-meta-properties).
+In official specification, it is referred as 'Runtime Semantics' and returns [GetNewTarget()](http://www.ecma-international.org/ecma-262/6.0/#sec-meta-properties).

 ---